pazfe/product-docs/docs/quickstart/index.md

 # Quickstart

-To begin developing your IoT solutions with EMnify, you will need an EMnify account.
+To begin developing your IoT solutions with emnify, you will need an emnify account.
 [Sign up](https://portal.emnify.com/sign/up?utm_source=dev-hub) for free to a 60-day trial to use all functionalities.